Holly Ernest

 - University of California Davis: Molecular Markers for Ecology, Conservation, and Wildlife Population Health: ECL290

-Public and University Service (current list of active memberships)
+Public and University Service (select list of some of my recent activities)

 - Working with members of the public and professionals from state, federal, international, and nongovernmental agencies to advance science for wildlife conservation.